Texthead1/Runes/Docs/SkylanderFormat.md

 2013 value:

-* Bit 0: Android 32-bit (maybe Android 64-bit as well)
+* Bit 0: Android 32-bit (maybe Android 64-bit as well).
+Seems to also correspond to Wii U
 * Bit 1: Xbox One
 * Bit 2: PS4
 * Bit 3: iOS 64-bit (maybe iOS 32-bit as well)